 French is the primary language in Monaco, but almost all residents speak English.
 You’ll have no trouble getting around Monaco as an English speaker.

 How many days should I spend in Monaco?

-If you’ve traveling to Monaco on a budget, you should plan to spend only one day there so that you don’t have to spend money on expensive accommodation.
+If you’re traveling to Monaco on a budget, you should plan to stay for one day so that you don’t have to spend money on expensive accommodation.
 Since it’s such a small country, one day is plenty of time to experience Monaco.

 Is there a dress code in Monaco?

 Generally speaking, as long as you’re clothed and have shoes on when you’re not at the beach, there isn’t a dress code in Monaco.
-However, there is a dress code for certain parts of the Casino de Monte-Carlo and fancier restaurants.
+However, there’s a dress code for certain parts of the Casino de Monte-Carlo and fancier restaurants.

 Is Monaco worth seeing on a budget?

 Even as a budget traveler Monaco is absolutely worth seeing.
 With the suggestions and modifications described in this post, you’ll get to experience Monaco for very little money.

 Monaco is a bit of a double edge sword when it comes to wheelchair accessibility.